BrMacCath/LearnProgramming/Programming_Notes/Rust Scripts/Week 2/Week 2 Rust Publish.md

 .

-Thank ye for watching!
-There is a discord link below as well as a Twitter.
-If you wish to examine either notes or scripts, the Obsidian publish is attached too!
-You can see scripts and plans for the next video there.
-My GitHub is linked below too.
-Looking forward to seeing ye next week!

 Programming can be used to build systems to respond automatically to situations.
 However, different scenarios require different responses.
 Control flow is how we match the response to the scenario.
 We have different methods of control flow depending on the structure of the event.
 The methods of control flow we will be exploring are if, else if, loops, while and for loops.
 I found it surprising that Rust has ways or returning values from control flow methods such as loop.
 I have not seen that in other languages.
 We will begin with if statements.

 These are used when we wish to apply an operation if a condition is satisfied.
 Let's take a string.
 We take alternative actions for different types of words.
 For instance, if our string here is a name.
 We capatilize the initial letter of names.
 So if str is a name, str = CapatiliseInitial(str).
 Other situations also have capitalisation.
 For instance if we had a capital city.
 Rather than repeating if statements, we can use an else if statement.
 This way any time the situation is satisfied we stop after taking that action.
 If statement scan also be used to assign values to variables.
 It has the following syntax: let variable = condition {} else {}.
 It is restricted by the fact the outputs in each case need to be the same type.
 I have seen this used in a video on building a website with Rust.